 Our success and ability to compete depend largely upon our intellectual property.
-To date, we have 20 registered patents and one patent application pending in the United States; five registered patents in Europe, one registered patent in Mexico, and one patent application pending in WIPO, all of which in the general area of high-speed carrier class Ethernet service and transport over bonded VDSL2, G.SHDSL as well as Fiber.
+To date, we have 17 registered patents in the United States; 5 registered patents in Europe, one registered patent in Mexico, , one registered patent in Indonesia, and one patent application pending in WIPO, all of which in the general area of high-speed carrier class

+Ethernet service and transport over bonded VDSL2, G.SHDSL as well as Fiber.
 We take reasonable steps to protect our intellectual property, especially when working with third parties.
 However, the steps we take to protect our intellectual property rights may be inadequate.
 For example, other parties, including our competitors, may independently develop similar technology, duplicate our services, or design around our intellectual property and, in such cases, we may not be able to assert our intellectual property rights against such parties.
-Further, our contractual arrangements may not effectively prevent disclosure of our confidential information, and we may be unable to detect the unauthorized use of, or take appropriate steps to enforce, our intellectual property rights.
+Further, our contractual arrangements may not effectively prevent disclosure of our confidential information or provide an adequate remedy in the event of unauthorized disclosure of our confidential information, and we may be unable to detect the unauthorized use of, or take appropriate steps to enforce, our intellectual property rights.